Apr 15 02:49 UTC

 By monitoring these readings, you can better predict and observe the mesmerizing auroras, whether you're a novice or a seasoned chaser.
 Always consider local weather conditions and light pollution for the best viewing experience.

-The Kp2 will cover all of Iceland from 22:30.
-Viewed from Reykjavík, when active, the Aurora will be positioned above the NNW horizon.
-When viewing the Aurora from the South Coast, seek higher ground and avoid mountains in a NNE-NNW direction where possible.
+The Kp3-4 will cover all of Iceland from 03:48.
+Viewed from Reykjavík, when active, the Aurora will be positioned between the NNW horizon and above the city.
+In addition it might cover the Faroe Islands and northern-mid Scandinavia.

 Northern Lights Solar Wind Data